 This excellence and innovation in academics have been big factors in Massey's consistent reports of high student satisfaction.
 Every year, Massey welcomes about 4,000 international students from more than 100 countries to enjoy the student life of Northern New Zealand.

-Applications for Winter 2021 and "New Zealand Full Year" (Winter 2021-Fall 2021) exchanges are still open.
-First come, first considered for remaining spaces!
+NOTE: Applications for Winter 2021 UGo virtual exchanges are open until November 15, 2020.
+First come, first considered for available spaces!

 University-specific additional requirements